-The former kingdom of Mustang is not your typical Himalayan trekking experience.
-The piece of land that is the Mustang region protrudes into the Tibetan Plateau and lies along the Kali Gandaki River.
+The former kingdom of Upper Mustang Region is not your typical Himalayan trekking experience.
+The piece of land that is the Upper Mustang region protrudes into the Tibetan Plateau and lies along the Kali Gandaki River.
 In terms of outside influence of culture and environment, the region is one of the most preserved places in the world.
-Up to 1992, it was a restricted, demilitarized zone and trekkers were not allowed to enter until then.
-In fact, Upper Mustang is still considered a restricted area, which requires a permit of $500 to enter.
+Up to 1992, Upper Mustang Trek was a restricted, demilitarized zone and trekkers were not allowed to enter until then.
+In fact, Upper Mustang Region Trek is still considered a restricted area, which requires a permit of $500 to enter.
 This is a testament to how protected and unspoiled this region is.

 The roughly 7,000 residents of the region call themselves Lobas.
 Most practice a form of Tibetan Buddhism and rely on trade with Tibet as a main source of livelihood.
 Because Mustang lies in a rain shadow, people have been able to build their homes and temples into cliffs, or using mud and stone as the foundation.
-Trekking is possible all-year around, as the monsoon does not affect the trails (though it may affect the process of reaching Mustang).
+Upper Mustang Region Trek is possible all-year-around, as the monsoon does not affect the trails (though it may affect the process of reaching Mustang).